-New Zealand edges back to normal after squashing coronavirus in 49 days
+New Zealand edges back to normal after quashing coronavirus in 49 days

 Now, the cabinet needed to determine whether to continue the restrictions to lock in the gains or loosen up and get the economy moving again.
 It is a decision that countries such as China and Spain have already faced and that is roiling many parts of the United States.

-In Wellington, health officials prepared four options for the cabinet ministers on Monday, ranging from extending the lockdown to reopening at various speeds.
+In Wellington, health officials had prepared four options for the cabinet ministers, ranging from extending the lockdown to reopening at various speeds.
 Ashley Bloomfield, the public health chief who is New Zealand’s equivalent of Anthony S. Fauci, dialed in to outline the possibilities.

 Ardern favored a middle option of a staggered reopening, according to political insiders.
 Although some prominent epidemiologists had urged another week of restrictions, New Zealanders, who had almost universally abided by the rules, were getting antsy.
 And then there was the economy.